PerfAudit/perfaudit.github.io/_posts/case-study/2015-03-12-hindustantimes.com.markdown

 categories: case-study
 ---

 Hey folks!
-Today we have come up with the case study for [HindustanTimes.com](http://www.hindustantimes.com/) .
+Today we have come up with the case study for [HindustanTimes.com](http://www.hindustantimes.com/).
 HindustanTimes.com represents the web version of HT Media, which is one of India's largest media companies across states and media platforms.

 ![Hindustan Times Alexa Rank](/images/case-study/hindustantimes.com/alexa-ranking.png)

+## Live auditing

+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=eyg5ePH8opM" frameborder="0" allowfullscreen=""></iframe>

 ##How fast does hindustantimes.com load on average?

 #### Very Slow (4.578 Seconds), 95% of sites are faster (as per data from Alexa).

-If you want to see us live auditing the website, checkout our video:

-<iframe width="560" height="315" src="http://www.youtube.com/embed/VyHKIMORH_k" frameborder="0" allowfullscreen=""></iframe>

-Audit write up along with profiling stats:

 ## Network profiling